How to Refinish Hardwood Floors

 • Secure floorboards: Use finishing nails to secure any loose floorboards before recoating your hardwood flooring.

-Sanding your floors is one of the most critical steps to refinish hardwood floors because it removes the old stain and turns your entire floor into a blank slate.
+Sanding your floors properly is one of the most critical steps involved in refinishing hardwood floors.
+This is because it removes the old stain and turns your entire floor into a blank slate.

-Like any other home improvement project, you will need to take precautions to avoid back injury when transporting sanders from the rental store to your house (or upstairs) by always having a helper.
+As for any other home improvement project, you will need to take precautions to avoid back injury when transporting sanders from the rental store to your house (or upstairs) by always having a helper.
 Use ramps to move the machine whenever possible.
 Similarly, get help moving heavy furniture out of the room.
-(It has to be completely emptied before you begin.)
+(A room has to be completely emptied before you begin.)
 You also need to use proper form when bent over sanding, applying varnish, or cleaning up throughout the project.

 Hardwood floor refinishing and sanding generates a large amount of dust and fumes.
-Stock up on dust masks and earplugs and, when applying sealers and oil-based polyurethane, wear NIOSH-approved organic vapor respirators, neoprene or vinyl gloves, and eye protection with splash guards.
+Stock up on dust masks and earplugs and, when applying sealers and oil-based polyurethane, wear a National Institute for Occupational Safety and Health (NIOSH)-approved organic vapor respirator, neoprene or vinyl gloves, and eye protection with splash guards.

 Move the floor sander as though you are mowing the lawn.
 Proceed row by row, overlapping runs by half the sander’s width.
 You will have to make numerous passes with each grit.